 - Three servings of a full glass of milk.
 Cheese, puddings, curd can be some of the alternatives.

 - Two servings of protein-rich food such as eggs, fishes, and lentils.

 - Daily supplements of vitamins and minerals as prescribed by the medical consultant.

 Can Fussy Eating Make My Child Malnourished?

 It is a myth that fussy or picky eaters are more likely to face malnutrition.
 While fussy eating can be tricky, children generally receive sufficient nutrients even if they are fussy eaters and are not particularly keen on following a diet plan.
 Your child will receive sufficient nutrients as long as a particular group of food is not neglected completely.
 Parents should ensure a proper mix of healthy foods and limit the consumption of unhealthy and fast food for their children.

-Malnutrition in children can be restricted by following simple diet plans and ensuring that eating habits of the child are disciplined and monitored by the parents.
-In case the child suffers from malnourishment, it is important to root cause the reason and take immediate corrective actions to avoid long lasting and irreversible damage to the child.
+Malnutrition in children can be restricted by following simple diet plans and ensuring that the eating habits of the child are disciplined and monitored by the parents.
+In case the child suffers from malnourishment, it is important to find the root cause and take immediate corrective actions to avoid long-lasting and irreversible damage to the child.